Destruction under the Mongol Empire: Strategy

 Invasion of Japan against samurai Takezaki Suenaga using arrows and bombs, circa 1293.

 Genghis Khan and his generals preferred to offer their enemies a chance to surrender without resistance.
 These enemies would then become vassals by sending tribute, accepting Mongol residents, and/or contributing troops.
 In return, the Khan would guarantee their protection, but only if those who submitted to Mongol rule were obedient.
 Those who agreed to pay the Mongols tribute were spared invasion and left relatively independent.
 While populations resisting were usually annihilated and so did not pay a regular tribute, exceptions to the rule included the Goryeo dynasty of Korea, which finally agreed to pay regular tributes in exchange for vassaldom and some measure of autonomy as well as the retention of the ruling dynasty, further emphasizing the Mongol preference for tribute and vassals, which would serve as a somewhat regular and continuous source of income, as opposed to outright conquest and destruction.
 Different tributes were taken from different cultures.
 For instance, Goryeo was assessed at 10,000 otter skins, 20,000 horses, 10,000 bolts of silk, clothing for soldiers, and large numbers of children and artisans as slaves.

-If the enemy offered any resistance, what followed was massive destruction, terror and death.
-David Nicole notes in The Mongol Warlords that "terror and mass extermination of anyone opposing them was a well-tested Mongol tactic".
+If the enemy offered any resistance, what followed were massive destruction, terror, and death.
+David Nicolle notes in The Mongol Warlords that "terror and mass extermination of anyone opposing them was a well-tested Mongol tactic".
 If an enemy refused to submit, the Mongols would employ a strategy of total war; with Mongol leaders ordering the collective slaughter of populations and the destruction of property.
 The success of Mongol tactics hinged on fear to induce capitulation by the enemy.
 From the perspective of modern theories of international relations, Quester suggested, "Perhaps terrorism produced a fear that immobilised and incapacitated the forces that would have resisted."

 As Mongol conquests spread, that form of psychological warfare proved effective at suppressing resistance to Mongol rule.
-There were tales of lone Mongol soldiers riding into surrendered villages and executing peasants at random as a test of loyalty.
 It was widely known that a single act of resistance would bring the entire Mongol army onto a town to obliterate its occupants.
 Thus, they ensured obedience through fear.
 Peasants frequently appear to have joined Mongol troops or to have readily accepted their demands.

-Genghis Khan was among many recorded warlords who would often employ the mass, indiscriminate murder of men and boys regardless if they were soldiers, civilians, or simply in the way.
 In the year 1202, after he and Ong Khan allied to conquer the Tatars, he ordered the execution of every Tatar man and boy taller than a linchpin, and enslaved Tatar women for raping.
 This order was given as collective punishment for the fatal poisoning of Genghis Khan's father, Yesugei, for which the Mongols blamed the Tatars according to The Secret History of the Mongols.